Where there’s fire, there’s smoke.

 Normally, the body counteracts free radical production with its own supply of antioxidants, and the cascade of electron-stealing can be controlled before it causes major disruption to the cell.

-Antioxidants are scavengers that target free radicals and give them their missing electron, turning them back into a stable atom.
-This prevents free radical damage to other molecules within the cell; as such, antioxidants represent a natural rustproofing agent.
+Antioxidants are scavengers that target free radicals and give them their missing electron, turning them back into stable atoms.
+This prevents free radical damage to other molecules within the cell; as such, antioxidants represent a natural rust proofing agent.

-Mitochondria produce one of the most important home-grown antioxidants, called Coenzyme Q10 (more commonly known as CoQ10), which they use to line the mitochondrial membrane, giving it a secure, defensive barrier, which neutralizes free radicals, helping to protect essential energy production and prevent free radicals from escaping in the main body of the cell, where they can cause damage.
+Mitochondria produce one of the most important home-grown antioxidants, called Coenzyme Q10 (more commonly known as CoQ10), which they use to line the mitochondrial membrane, giving it a secure, defensive barrier, which neutralizes free radicals, helping to protect essential energy production and prevent free radicals from escaping in the main body of the cell.

-As previously explained, as we age, the daily grind starts to wear down the mitochondria; and when mitochondria are stressed, they under-perform.
-One of the additional consequences of mitochondrial dysfunction is that CoQ10 production declines, resulting in a weaker lining of the mitochondria’s defensive barrier, allowing free radicals to escape.
+As previously explained, as we age, the daily grind starts to wear down the mitochondria; and when mitochondria are stressed, they underperform.
 And as we now know, rogue free radicals are something we want to keep a lid on.

 Sustain the level of antioxidant protection and limit free radical damage at the source.

-But it’s important to note that even if you look after your mitochondria through a healthy diet and regular exercise, they still decline naturally as you age.
-That is why, along with embracing a healthy lifestyle, taking an antioxidant supplement that boosts your mitochondrial performance and does not interfere with free radical signalling, is the very best strategy to help you maintain energy levels, protect your cells and support optimal wellbeing.
+But it's important to note that even if you look after your mitochondria through a healthy diet and regular exercise, they still decline naturally as you age.
+That is why, along with embracing a healthy lifestyle, antioxidant supplementation that boosts your mitochondrial performance and does not interfere with free-radical signaling, is the very best strategy to help you maintain energy levels, support your cells and support optimal well-being.

 Give your mitochondria the support they need, right where they need it.